Fifteen people died in a catastrophic Texas pickup truck accident near Goliad, a rural area outside of San Antonio.

 It is not clear whether the tire separation was caused by an old tire or by a manufacturing issue.

-The Texas motor vehicle accident lawyers and defective product attorneys at the Rasansky Law Firm extend their deepest condolences to the family members and friends of those who lost their lives in this tragic accident.
+The attorneys at Rasansky Law Firm extend their deepest condolences to the family members and friends of those who lost their lives in this tragic accident.